alx652/sblb-experimental/README.md

 Here are some example urls (9999 is the gateway port)

 For some reason, I can only get the gateway to work with the reactive orientation.
-The '-web' starater does not work well with the gateway service.
+The '-mvc' starter for the gateway does not work well with the discovery service in that registration fails.
 The result is that for this service the Netty server is used.
-I am not sure of the implications for a single tomcat deployment.
+I am not sure of the implications of Netty for/under a single tomcat deployment.

 ## discovery service